 - Don’t be afraid to ask for something you need (or want).
 One reader received a large TV from a friend (who had a spare one around) upon making a casual mention of it.

 - Apply the three day rule, which is something along these lines: when you’re thinking of buying something, sit on the idea for a while, say for at least 3 days.
-Many times, the desire to purchase something fades over time; by employing this basic frugal technique, you’ll be able to control your spending much better.
+Many times, the desire to purchase something fades over time; by employing this basic frugal technique, you’ll be able to hold back on your spending a bit better.

 - Use cash when you buy!
 There have been studies that show that consumers who use cash to make purchases save 18% more than their counterparts who use credit cards.

-- Steal your neighbor’s newspaper (okay this is likely a nice, jovial wisecrack, thanks Manshu!).
+- Steal your neighbor’s newspaper (okay this is a nice, jovial wisecrack).

 - Buy your gifts during after holiday clearance sales and you’ll save a ton on discounted items.
 Some readers stock up on gifts they give away during the year, which they buy during the cheapest time of the year.